 With UpSlide's Arrange features, formatting in PowerPoint becomes effortless.
-The Arrange function will stop you struggling with the positioning of your objects and pictures, or spending hours trying to align elements.
+The Arrange function will stop you struggling with the positioning of your objects and pictures or spending hours trying to align elements.

-Arrange your shapes
+Arrange your shapes from scratch

 - Select the shapes you would like to arrange and click the Arrange button.
 A pane will appear on the right-hand side of your presentation.

-- In the lower part of the pane you can change the settings of the Arrange function, like displaying across multiple slides, changing the alignment or the margins.
-For instance, you can click the Split into several slides button and choose a number of shapes per slide: after choosing a container and an arrange solution, the current slide is duplicated as many times as necessary and the selected shapes are split across these slides.
+- You can choose to fit your shapes on a single slide, or you can select the 'Split' option to separate your shapes across multiple slides.
+After choosing a container and an arrange solution, the current slide is duplicated as many times as necessary and the selected shapes are split across these slides.

 - Close the Arrange pane when you are satisfied with the arrangement of your shapes.
 They should be perfectly aligned and equally distributed.

-Swap two shapes
+Swap text in shapes

 - Click the arrow on the Arrange button to open the drop-down menu.